Gomme bichromatée : réaliser son premier tirage — sans bichromate avec l'Aquaprint

 - A digital negative printed on transparent film

-- A UV source: sun or UV exposure unit (Luminograph)
+- A UV source — direct sun or Luminograph

-Mix equal parts of the gum arabic solution (with pigment incorporated) and the bichromate solution.
-Work under incandescent light or low light — bichromate is sensitive to UV.
+Mix equal parts gum arabic solution (with pigment) and VP N°03 sensitizer.
+Work under incandescent light — the mixture becomes UV-sensitive once prepared.

 Step 2: Coat the paper